 Ear protective devices receive an NRR rating.
 This means that they’ve been tested to withstand the number of decibels corresponding to their rating.
 A standard set of earplugs will be around 20 NRR (20 dB of protection).

 If you have earplugs that protect you from 20 dB and hearing loss starts at 85 dB, you should be safe up to 105 dB (85+20).
 Protection goes down as frequency goes down so having more protection than seems called for is advisable in a low-frequency setting.
 You can purchase earplugs up to 36 NRR.

-The highest level protection that you can get from muffs is 31 dB.
+The highest level of protection that you can get from earmuffs is 31 dB.

-It’s estimated that 97% of industrial work environments do not exceed 100 dB.
-This means that in the fast majority of work environments one or the other will provide ample protection.
-In the other 3%, dual protection is advised.
-Certain construction and manufacturing jobs, as well as, mining, quarrying and air traffic control are among the occupations that need dual protection.
+It’s estimated that 97 percent of industrial work environments do not exceed 100 dB.
+This means that in the vast majority of work environments one or the other will provide ample protection.
+In the other 3 percent, dual protection is advised.
+Certain construction and manufacturing jobs, as well as, mining, quarrying, and air traffic control are among the occupations that need dual protection.